Matrix nearness problems and eigenvalue optimization: Notes

 \subsubsection{Distance to instability (stability radius) under complex unstructured perturbations.}

-Van Loan (\cite{VL85}) was apparently first to address the question ``How near is a stable matrix to an unstable matrix?".
-He considered both complex and real perturbations and came up with heuristic algorithms for approximating the smallest perturbations that shift an eigenvalue to the imaginary axis.
+\bng Van Loan (\cite{VL85}) and Hinrichsen \& Pritchard (\cite{HinP86a}) appear to be first to address the problem how to compute a nearest unstable matrix to a given stable matrix. \eng Van Loan considered both complex and real perturbations and came up with heuristic algorithms for approximating the smallest perturbations that shift an eigenvalue to the imaginary axis.
 His starting point was the characterization of the distance to instability under complex unstructured perturbations of the matrix $A$ as

 and an intricate characterization of the distance to instability under real perturbations.

 For the {\it complex} case, Byers (\cite{Bye88}) showed that the Hamiltonian matrix

 has a purely imaginary eigenvalue if and only if $\sigma \ge \beta(A)$; cf.~Lemma~\ref{chap:pseudo}.\ref{lem:byers}.
 Based on this result, he proposed a bisection method for computing the distance to the nearest complex matrix with an eigenvalue on the imaginary axis (the complex stability radius).
 Each step of the method requires the solution of an eigenvalue problem of the Hamiltonian matrix $H(\sigma)$ for varying $\sigma> 0$.
 Byers (\cite{Bye88}) also gave an extension of the algorithm to compute the distance to the nearest complex matrix with an eigenvalue on the unit circle.